 So, follow this simple principle and pick only two tasks at a time, one – full mindful, and another – semi mindful and enjoy multi-tasking.

-1. Putting cloths to washing machine, and cooking.
-Once you put cloths into washing, your mind is not required there.
+1. Putting clothes in the washing machine, and cooking.
+Once you put clothes for washing, your mind is not required there.
 It is a semi mindful action.
 You can continue cooking, which is a full mindful action.

 3. Jogging and listening to a self-help podcast.
 Jogging requires only your semi mind.
 You can utilize that full attention of your mind to listen to podcast related to your favorite topic.

 4. Reading a document, while enjoying a cup of herbal tea.
 You can surely do both things together, unless you end up spilling tea over your important document.